sidamos/Marlin/README.md

 This firmware has bigger buffers, so you have to put
 - M400

-at the top of your stop Gcode in your slicer, so that it empties the buffers before cooling down the hotend!
+at the top of the end G-code in your slicer, so that it empties the buffers before cooling down!

 ## Features
 This builds on the Marlin 2.0.x branch and Marlin's example config for the